Building regulations for swimming pool fencing

 - The nature and size of the property at that time

-Please refer to the specific requirements and checklists for your swimming pool or spa pool on the Division of Local Government website.
+Please refer to the specific requirements and checklists for your swimming pool or spa pool on the Fair Trading website.

 Pool Exemption Certificate